Last updated on June 4 2023

 (Note: this is a final empty so toilet chemicals were not added)

-Finding the authorised spot to empty your waste
+- How to find the authorised spot to empty your waste

 This is possibly the most important step of all.
 Like you, we love being in the outdoors and love the freedom we have to be able to explore countries and destinations on our road trips.
 To be able to do this we need to always be mindful of keeping the environment and our surroundings as clean as possible, ready for other like-minded people to enjoy, just like we have.
 This means only emptying your waste in authorised locations.

 All over the world, locations are set aside for emptying waste.
 You just have to know where they are and how to find them.
 In official campsites and campgrounds, there are usually dedicated areas for such purposes.
 When you arrive at one of these, it’s always a good idea to seek it out before you set up your site or pitch, and identify the access routes to it.
 A good tip is to consider the time of day you might be leaving, or want to use it.
-It’s always best to try and avoid the usual check out times.
-No-one really ever wants to queue with cassettes or waste tanks in your hands for long periods of time.
+It’s always best to try and avoid the usual checkout times.
+No one really ever wants to queue with cassettes or waste tanks in your hands for long periods of time.

 We are going to focus on portable toilets here, but of course, it’s a similar process for permanent RV toilets.
 The only difference is the toilet stays intact and the cassette is pulled out, usually from the outside.

-Getting your portable toilet ready to empty
+- How to get your portable toilet ready to empty

 For your portable camping toilet, most will come with two tanks, the freshwater and the waste tank, that are easily separated.
 All toilets reviewed on this website have two separate tanks.
 That’s why we refer to them as the best camping toilets, as they are the easiest to use.

 Undo the latch that keeps the two tanks attached and separate the tanks.
-Whilst these tanks are all contained and are easy to control when emptying, it’s a good idea to put on some disposable gloves.
-It just helps to keep things sanitary and we always have some on board wherever we go.
+Whilst these tanks are all contained and are easy to control when emptying, it’s a good idea to put on some

-Take the waste tank to the disposal area
+- How to take the waste tank to the disposal area

 Carry the tank to the dumping location.
 Our recommendation is always to buy a portable toilet that has a rotating spout for it is here at the point of emptying your waste that it earns the few extra bucks you’ve paid for the pleasure.
 The rotating spout puts the waste to be emptied even further away from you and your hands.
 It’s a feature worth its weight in gold.
 If you don’t have a rotating spout, you’ll just need to reach out a little further to ensure you don’t get splashed.
 In this situation, gloves are definitely a good idea.